 The Partnership expects to have sufficient liquidity, including cash on hand and available credit agreement borrowings, to continue to support long-term commitments and ongoing operations despite uncertainties associated with ongoing macroeconomic conditions including, among others, changes in consumer behavior resulting from the COVID-19 pandemic, the inflationary cost environment and ongoing energy commodity price volatility.
 The Partnership does not have any near-term senior note maturities.
 The Partnership cannot predict the duration or total magnitude of the uncertain economic factors mentioned above and the total effects they will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
-The Partnership was in compliance with its debt covenants as of December 31, 2022.

-Under the revolving credit facility, the Partnership is required to comply with maximum total leverage ratios measured at the Partnership and at AmeriGas OLP.
-The revolving credit facility contains an equity cure provision, which allows the Partnership's direct or indirect parent, including UGI and its other subsidiaries, to fund capital contributions to eliminate any EBITDA (as defined in the revolving credit facility) shortfalls that would otherwise result in non-compliance with the leverage ratio debt covenant.
+Under the 2022 AmeriGas OLP Credit Agreement, AmeriGas OLP, as borrower, is required to comply with financial covenants related to leverage and interest coverage measured at the Partnership and at AmeriGas OLP.
+The 2022 AmeriGas OLP Credit Agreement contains an equity cure provision, which allows AmeriGas OLP's direct or indirect parent, including UGI and its other subsidiaries, to fund capital contributions to eliminate any EBITDA (as defined in the 2022 AmeriGas OLP Credit Agreement) shortfalls that would otherwise result in non-compliance with these financial covenants.
+Each equity cure is eligible to eliminate such EBITDA shortfalls up to four quarters after contribution.
+We are permitted to use the equity cure provision five times over the course of the Credit Agreement, twice during any rolling four-quarter period, and not in consecutive quarters.